 When supporting children with SEND, we aim to talk to our children and fully involve them in the process.
 We discuss their individual targets and progress with them and make sure we celebrate their achievements with them, however big or small.
 For children with an Educational Health Care Plan those views may be discussed with them before the meeting or if appropriate, children can come into the meetings to share their views.
 We use a range of practical and visual strategies to support children who find it difficult to express their views with words.
-Wherever possible, we try to take into account the views, wishes and aspirations of our pupils when discussing outcomes for the child and approaches to achieve them.
+Wherever possible, we try to consider the views, wishes and aspirations of our pupils when discussing outcomes for the child and approaches to achieve them.

 School will obtain the views of all children (pupil voice) to shape provision in school.
 Your child's school may have a school council.
-In addition, it is vital that the views and aspirations of children and young people with SEN are listened to and they are supported to achieve their aspirations as far as possible.
+In addition, it is vital that the views and aspirations of children and young people with SEND are listened to and they are supported to achieve their aspirations as far as possible.
 You school will be able to describe how this is undertaken and the frequency with which the child is consulted.

-5. What arrangements are in place for assessing and reviewing children and young people's progress towards outcomes.
-Please can you explain what opportunities are available to enable you to work with parents and young people as part of this assessment and review
+5. What arrangements are in place for assessing and reviewing children and young people's progress towards outcomes?
+Can you explain what opportunities are available to enable you to work with parents and young people as part of this assessment and review?

 We are frequently assessing pupils' progress through Teacher Assessment.
-The children are then more formally assessed termly and their progress is recorded using Target Tracker which allows us to analyse the data in greater detail.
+The children are then more formally assessed termly and their progress is recorded using Insight Tracker which allows us to analyse the data in greater detail.
 Progress of all children is reviewed regularly to make sure that they are making at least expected progress.
 Parents/carers have the opportunity to discuss their child's progress at parents evening and at review meetings.
-The assessments have been recorded in National Curriculum levels but are also recorded in Average Points.
-At Hunton & Arrathorne we expect Pupils on the SEND register to make the same progress in line with their peers.
+The assessments are recorded in standardised scores as well as the Insight Tracker stages for each year group.
+At Hunton & Arrathorne we expect pupils on the SEND register to make the same progress, or better, as their peers.
 Each term children's targets and progress is shared and reviewed on the provision maps.
+Inclusion passports are used to summarise support pupils have been given over a period of time and the impact that support has had.